onielrosario/ImageScanner/README.md

 ### First Tab - Warehouse:

-The user can see a list of thumbnail images available for selection and sorted accordingly.
+The user can see a list of thumbnail images available for selection, sorted accordingly.
-Each image represents a section for warehouse.
+Each image represents a section for single warehouse.

 <img width="169" alt="warehouse screen" src="https://user-images.githubusercontent.com/43827399/74469058-264f2b80-4e59-11ea-93f4-f89cf331fa8d.png">